Final Exam Information

 Part II will consist of several multi-part problems.

 The individual parts of each problem will be similar in format and difficulty to the problems on the quizzes.
-You will have some choice in this section (e.g., complete 3 out of 4 problems, or 4 out of 5). -
+Expect 3 questions in this section. -

 Part III will consist of a single multi-part problem that you must complete.